dgarnitz/vectorflow/README.md

 - [ ] Connectors to other vector databases such as Weaviate, Milvus, Chroma, Deeplake and Vespa
 - [ ] Support for more files types such as `csv`, `word`, `xls`, etc
 - [ ] Support for multi-file, directory data ingestion from sources such as S3, Google docs, etc
-- [ ] SQL support with SQL ALchemy & Alembic for persistent storage of job & batch information
+- [ ] SQL support with SQL Alchemy & Alembic for persistent storage of job & batch information
 - [ ] Turn shared objects in Api into package
 - [ ] Add stand alone Queue, like SQS or RabbitMQ, with interface to make it technology agnostic
 - [ ] Retry mechanism